-It is not known if CHANTIX is safe and effective when used with other quit-smoking medicines.
 You should not use CHANTIX while using other medicines to stop smoking.
 Using CHANTIX with a nicotine patch may cause nausea, vomiting, headache, dizziness, upset stomach, and tiredness to happen more often than if you just use a nicotine patch alone.
 Tell your healthcare provider if you use other treatments to quit smoking before starting CHANTIX.
 Talk to your healthcare provider to learn more about how to quit smoking.

 After you start taking CHANTIX, you can smoke up until your quit date, which depends on the quit approach you choose.
 There are 3 approaches to using CHANTIX to help you quit.
-When taking CHANTIX, you can choose a quit date that is a week or up to a month after your start date.
+When taking CHANTIX, you can choose a quit date that is after a week or up to a month after your start date.
 Or, if you're sure you're not willing or able to quit that abruptly, you can start CHANTIX and then cut your smoking in half each month with the goal of quitting at the end of 12 weeks (3 months), or sooner.
 Learn more about the 3 quit approaches.

-CHANTIX should always be taken after eating, with a full glass (8 oz.) of water.
+CHANTIX should always be taken after eating, with a full glass (8 oz) of water.
 During the first week of taking CHANTIX, your dose will gradually increase.

 at a glance